-6. Next, I’ll made new images for my blog.
+6. Next, I’ll make new images for my blog.
 Most of my blogs are very old, and pre-date Pinterest by years.
 So the older blog posts have no pinnable images.
 That’s a huge social media gaffe in this day and age.
 If there’s nothing to pin, you miss out on the joy of having your page represented on Pinterest… which is one of the best sources of traffic on the Internet.
 So I’m constantly making new images for old pages.
 I also add Pinterest widgets to pages when the subject matches one of my Pinterest boards.
 There’s one further down on this page.
 Pinterest is a big part of my social media strategy these days.

 8. Last but not least, these days I’m adding a subscribe link to my YouTube channel.
 I’ve decided that YouTube is a necessary part of my business, for traffic generation, and maybe someday I’ll even make money there, as I’ve been accepted as a YouTube Partner.
 My channel needs more subscribers!
 It also needs more videos.

 Today I worked on two blogs.
-One is new – Write Web Now is a domain I’ve owned for a few years.
+One is new – a domain I’ve owned for a few years.
 I recently placed a WordPress blog there and am using it to advertise my services as a content writer and editor.
 I seriously am busy right now so most of my new content writing offers will be referred to a friend, who is currently building her content writing business.

 I also worked on LJ Martin Web a website that lists all my online efforts, and where I occasionally write articles about what I’m doing to earn money online.
 That site has a series of private pages with all my links and bookmarks that I use to operate my business.
 This is helpful because if I ever have to use a different computer, my frequently-used links will be available on the site.

 One thing you must learn about having a website is that revisions of that site are never done.
 If you care about your web presence you will continue working on it regularly.
 Old content becomes outdated and must occasionally be revised or improved on.
 All my sites get my regular attention.
 That might make you wonder how many sites I have.
-Let’s just say … over twenty!
+Let’s just say … more than ten!
 So I won’t get to every one of them every week . . . but I try!
 Most of them are listed at LJ Martin Web.
 There are over two hundred articles at this site alone, so reviewing them can be a time-consuming bit of business improvement.
 But this is so necessary.